PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## iCloud Private Relay

-With an iCloud+ subscription you will have access to [Private Relay](https://developer.apple.com/icloud/prepare-your-network-for-icloud-private-relay/).
+With an iCloud+ subscription, you will have access to [Private Relay](https://developer.apple.com/icloud/prepare-your-network-for-icloud-private-relay/).
 Private Relay uses the QUIC protocol and routes your traffic through two nodes: one run by Apple and one run by a third party so that your real IP address and your destination can't be easily correlated.
 Private Relay covers Safari traffic, DNS queries, and insecure http app traffic leaving your device.